 Fitness apps are nothing new, but getting motivated to work out can often be the difficult part.
-That's where the emerging genre of interactive fitness apps come in.
+That's where the emerging genre of interactive fitness apps comes in.
 These apps use your activity to tell you a story, motivate you, and make your workout seem more like a game.
-There are plenty of them out there, but we went ahead weeded through them to find the apps you definitely don't want to miss.
+There are plenty of them out there, but we went ahead and weeded through them to find the apps you definitely don't want to miss.

-Story runs are considered a premium feature for the most part.
-Each run is a different length, generally between 30 and 40 minutes.
-During your run you will see how long you've been moving, the distance traveled, and your average pace.
-Since it's part of a larger app it isn't quite as interactive, but you can post your workout to facebook, and integrate a heartrate monitor to the app.
+Story runs are considered a premium feature, with varying run times usually totalling 30 to 40 minutes.
+Topics range from various fiction genres to more ambient meditative breaks.
+During your run, you will see how long you've been moving, the distance traveled, and your average pace.
+Since it's part of a larger app, it isn't quite as interactive, but you can post your workout to Facebook and integrate a heart rate monitor.

 With over a dozen stories spanning several genres, you've got plenty to listen to on your run.
-While there are a few free stories to run to, most of them cost $0.99 unless you buy into premium Runtastic membership for $4.99 a month.
+While there are a few free stories to run to, most of them cost $0.99 unless you buy into the premium Runtastic membership for $4.99 a month.

 The story is seriously engaging, and when you get caught up in it, it's easy to let time slip by so you can finish the entire mission in a single go.
 The Walk is $2.99 and entirely worth it.

 Zombies, Run! is probably the most popular app on this list, and for good reason.
 There are a bunch of free missions, as well as a paid version of Zombies, Run! for 5k training.
 The app will hit you with chunks of the story as you move, each piece coming every few minutes.
 At times, you'll be told to run and you'll hear the zombies chasing you — definitely a motivator.
 As you travel along, you'll automatically pick up items, which can be used to improve your town after each mission.
 While you're running, you have a counter that tells you how far you've gone, your pace, a counter for in-game items, and a status bar for how far you've traveled.